collective/collective.z3cform.widgets/README.txt

 collective.z3cform.widgets provides the following widgets:

 **EnhancedTextLinesFieldWidget**
-    This widget is an ajaxified version of the TextLinesFieldWidget that allows creation, sort, update and deletion of text lines; degrades to
+    This widget is an ajaxified version of the TextLinesFieldWidget that will allow creation, sort, update and deletion of text lines; degrades to
     <textarea> if JavaScript is not enabled.

     .. image:: https://github.com/collective/collective.z3cform.widgets/raw/master/enhancedtextlines.png